Secured vs. unsecured short-term business loan

 Lenders often tighten requirements for most unsecured loans since they take on the risk of not getting repaid the full amount.
 To offset that risk, lenders may require a personal guarantee, which makes business owners personally responsible for repaying the loan.
 If you default, the lender can pursue your personal assets to satisfy your debt.

-Which short-term business loan is better for you depends on what you’re looking for, such as the lowest interest rates or best chance of approval.
+Whether a secured or unsecured short-term business loan is better depends on what you’re looking for, such as the lowest interest rates or best chance of approval.

 Look at how different secured or unsecured short-term loans influence loan features.